 After lunch, it’s a 10-minute taxi ride or 25-minute walk to the Chen Clan Ancestral Hall.
 The historical site was built in 1894 for the Qing Dynasty by the powerful Chen Clans and now houses the impressive Guangdong Folk Art Museum.
-The complex is huge and consists of 19 ornately decorated buildings connected by courtyards, so there’s lots to see before you even get into the museum.
+The complex is huge and consists of 19 ornately decorated buildings connected by courtyards, so there’s a lot to see before you even get into the museum.
 Chen Clan Ancestral Hall is known as one of the best preserved and most beautiful ancestral buildings in South China.
 Take your time walking around and taking in the intricate carvings and sculpture.
-Once inside the museum, you’ll find impressive examples of pottery, coloured porcelain, jade carving, wood carving, embroidery, and other traditional handicrafts.
+Once inside the museum, you’ll find impressive examples of pottery, colored porcelain, jade carving, wood carving, embroidery, and other traditional handicrafts.

 You can spend the rest of the afternoon exploring nearby Liuhua Lake Park before getting in a taxi for the 20-minute ride to Tianzi Wharf.

 You can’t be in Guangzhou and not experience Pearl River, especially at night.
 Tianzi Wharf is where to be if you want to hop on a Pearl River cruise to enjoy the night view of Guangzhou when the whole city lights up as the sun goes down.
 Ticket booths line the wharf so you can easily get a ticket without having to buy in advance.
 Depending on which cruise line you choose, the ride could be anywhere from 60 to 90 minutes and some cruises offer drinks and snacks.

 The wharf is located on Yanjiang Road, known for its many bars and restaurants.
 So once you’re back, there are lots of places to dig into some fresh seafood and, afterward, take a walk along the water and grab a drink or two at one of the bars that looks most inviting.